ShwethalT/pHMM/README.md

 # pHMM
-This is a Profile Hidden Markov Model used to identify Zinc Finger Motifs in peptide sequences of amino acids.
+This is a custom Profile Hidden Markov Model used to identify Zinc Finger Motifs in peptide sequences of amino acids.
 It utilizes the viterbi algorithm to find the motif sequence.
+All matrices were manually made in R programming language with specific values.

 Code is implemented in R. The version of RStudio that I created it in on is R.4.4.0 but if HMM package is installed then I think it should run on either IDEs as well.
 I recommend RStudio just for convenience.